MvRens/MassiveKnob/README.md

 Massive Knob is basically a host for plugins.
 A plugin can implement a device or actions which either process signals from the device to perform an action (for example, change the volume when a knob is turned) or send signals to the device based on the system state (for example, light up an LED to indicate the default device).

 ### Devices
-Devices can provide the following inputs and outputs, up to 255 for each type (unless you're Look Mum No Computer I assume this will be enough):
+A device can provide the following inputs and outputs, up to 255 for each type (unless you're Look Mum No Computer I assume this will be enough):

 1. Analog input (*e.g. a potentiometer*)
 2. Digital input (*e.g. a button or switch*)